APogue/APogue.github.io/projects/project_proposal.md

 ---

+### Policy index

+The policy index approach isn't just about managing context windows; it's about ensuring rigorous, consistent policy interpretation.

+The Core Problem:
+When Claude reads through those massive policy documents in real-time, it might:

+- Cherry-pick sections that seem relevant
+- Miss crucial nuances or contradictions
+- Apply different interpretations to similar incidents
+- Take shortcuts based on pattern matching rather than careful analysis

 ### Codebook

 Variable dictionary with descriptions, valid values, and coding notes for each field used in the structured analysis of pre-defined incidents using source material specific to each case.
 Defines the logic, categories, and thresholds needed to enable consistent cross-incident comparison of oversight responses, involved perspectives, broader community impacts, and public discourse.